LP-Messaging/iOS-Messaging-SDK/README.md

 To use the LivePerson In-App Messaging SDK, the following are required:

-* XCode 9.0 or later
+* XCode 9.1 or later
-* Swift 4.0 (sample compiler as 3.2) or later, or Objective-C
+* Swift 4.0.2 or later, or Objective-C

 Note: For information on supported operating systems and devices, refer to [System Requirements](https://s3-eu-west-1.amazonaws.com/ce-sr/CA/Admin/Sys+req/System+requirements.pdf)